Fine Arts Education BA

 A total of 120-126 credits of coursework is required to graduate in this major.
 Click the link below to learn more:

-- Curriculum Overview: Fine Arts Major, School and Community Settings Concentration (B.A.) - Undergraduate
+- Curriculum Overview: BA in Fine Arts, School and Community Settings Concentration (B.A.)

 Click the links below to learn more: